Pretzelx/Tarot-Tool/README.md

 # Tarot-Tool
-This is a tool to help learn the meanings and interprentations This is a tool to utilize alongside your own personal tarot card draws.
-I have provided a basic meanings and interpretations of each card.
-Take what resonates
+This is a tool to help learn the meanings and interprentations that can be used alongside your own personal tarot card draws.
+I have provided basic meanings and interpretations of each card.
+Take what resonates ❤️🔮
 # Tarot Reading Tool

 ## Introduction